jlmelville/sneer/README.md

 * A choice of the More-Thuente or Rasmussen line search algorithm when using CG, spectral direction or NAG.

-Again, see the documentation and examples for the `embed` function for more details.
+See the documentation for more details.

 ### Limitations and Issues
 * It's in pure R, so it's slow.